Taltos (Brust novel): Unlikely clients

 Vlad decides to speak with Sethra's nominal lord, Morrolan, who agrees to bring Vlad to Dzur Mountain.
 There, Vlad meets Sethra Lavode, standing over the corpse of Quion.
 Vlad learns that Quion's theft was manipulated to orchestrate a meeting between Vlad, Sethra, and Morrolan.
 Angered by the manipulation, Vlad comes close to fighting both Sethra and Morrolan, but Sethra shockingly apologizes for her tactics and tempers cool.
 She further explains that she wants Vlad to steal a specific staff from the lair of a powerful Athyra wizard, Loraan, because only an Easterner can slip through Loraan's wards.
 He takes the job.

 Vlad slips into the wizard's lair without much difficulty, only to discover that Loraan is working late.
 Morrolan appears and enters magical combat with Loraan and his guards.
 During the struggle, Vlad finds the staff and uses another of Loraan's artifacts, a magical length of gold chain, to destroy its protective enchantments.
-Loraan launches a blast at Vlad, but the chain absorbs this spell as well.
-As Loraan turns his attention back to Morrolan, Vlad stabs him in the back.
-Morrolan and Vlad flee back to Dzur Mountain.
+Loraan launches a blast at Vlad, but the chain absorbs the spell.
+As Loraan turns his attention back to Morrolan, Vlad stabs him from behind.
+Morrolan and Vlad flee and return to Dzur Mountain.
 There, Sethra and Morrolan inform Vlad that the staff they stole contains the soul of Aliera, Morrolan's cousin, who was trapped in the staff's jewel during Adron's Disaster.
 They ask Vlad to journey into the Paths of the Dead and rescue her soul from the Lords of Judgment.
-Vlad agrees on the vindictive condition that Morrolan accompany him, knowing that Morrolan is even less likely to escape than himself.
+Vlad agrees on the vindictive condition that Morrolan accompany him, knowing Morrolan is even less likely to escape than himself.